wizardcompass/.github/profile/README.md

 2. A link to your site was found on a partner directory or public repository.
 3. We are updating our database of web technologies to track the adoption of new frameworks or tools.

-**Benefit to you:** Being indexed by Wizard Compass ensures your business is correctly categorized in our market intelligence datasets, which are used by researchers and businesses to discover tools, partners, and competitors.
+**Benefit to you:**
+1.  **Market Visibility:** Being indexed ensures your business is correctly categorized in our market intelligence datasets, helping researchers and partners discover your tools.
+2.  **Free Technical Intelligence:** We operate on a value-exchange model.
+If we crawl your site, you are eligible to receive the raw technical, accessibility, and performance data we collected—completely free.
+See [**Data Access & Transparency**](#data-access--transparency) below for details.

 ### **4. How to Control WizardCompassBot**